-A. Whenever we create Dynamic Content, there is always a default section and is displayed when a lead does not have anything that qualifies them to see a variable content block.
+A: When creating dynamic content, there is always a default section.
+This section is displayed when a lead does not have anything that qualifies them to see a variable content block.

-A. After adding Dynamic Content to a section, you can remove the content by clicking on the red lightning bolt and choose Revert to Default.
+A: After adding dynamic content to a section, you can remove the content by clicking